-Directed by Bob’s answer, I asked him another, more courage-provoking, question: If fear weren’t an issue, which job would you choose?
-Without hesitation he selected the one he was most afraid of.
+Directed by Bob’s answer, I asked him another, more courage-provoking question: If fear weren’t an issue, which job would you choose?
+Without hesitation, he selected the one he was most afraid of.

 As Bob’s story illustrates, fear often indicates something about yourself that you are avoiding.
 Left unaddressed, life will bombard you with a litany of opportunities to confront these “issues” until you finally resolve them.
 Each time you avoid the issue, you stuff it further into your psyche.
-But knowing that dealing with the issue represents your growth, your psyche throws the issue back up until you finally confront it, as if to say, if you don’t learn the lesson, you have to repeat the class.
+But knowing that dealing with the issue represents your growth, your psyche throws the issue back up until you finally confront it, as if to say, that if you don’t learn the lesson, you have to repeat the class.

 Through coaching, Bob was able to see that not only did the job he was afraid of represent an opportunity to gain experience working in a world-class organization, but it also represented an ideal opportunity to explore and, more importantly, to overcome his deep-rooted feelings of low self-worth.
 But to benefit from both opportunities, he would have to muster up the courage to be courageous and to face his fear.
-Ultimately he did.
+Ultimately, he did.
 He chose the opportunity he was most afraid of.

 Any risk situation has a grand continuum: You are either moving in the direction of your courage or moving in the direction of your cowardice.
 When you face your fears, your Courage Capability expands, enlarging your capacity for dealing with future fears.
 In this way, demonstrating courage is itself a form of encouragement in that it fills you with greater levels of courage.
 Fortified with more courage, you are then capable of facing more fearful situations.
-For example, as a young professional you might find it petrifying to give a presentation to ten people.
+For example, as a young professional, you might find it petrifying to give a presentation to ten people.
 However, as you progress in your career and gain more experience with public speaking, you are able to comfortably address larger and larger audiences.
 In this example, the number of additional audience members reflects the degree of expansion of your Courage Capability.

-Of course the opposite is also true.
-In situations where you allow fear to prevent yourself from having something you want, you enlarge your Cowardice Capability.
+Of course, the opposite is also true.
+In situations where you allow fear to prevent you from having something you want, you enlarge your Cowardice Capability.
 And the more cowardice you exhibit, the more it grows because cowardice feeds on the diminishment of courage.
 On a certain level, this is also quantifiable.
 For example, the person who is afraid to take the risk of asking for a raise can calculate his cowardice as the difference between his current salary and the adjusted salary he feels he deserves but is too afraid to ask for (assuming, of course, that he would have gotten the raise).